skip to main content

 How are schools in Center Joint Unified School District doing?

-Center Joint Unified School District (CJUSD) serves approximately 4,600 students in TK/kindergarten through 12th grade and strives to provide students with a high-quality education, preparing them to be college and career ready.
+Center Joint Unified School District (CJUSD) serves approximately 4,600 students from TK/kindergarten through 12th grade and strives to provide a high-quality education that prepares students to be college- and job-ready.
 Teachers and staff strive to deliver rigorous academic programs, personalized instruction, and a variety of extracurricular activities to cater to the uniquely different communities and talents of CJUSD students.
-CJUSD believes that it is important to not only provide excellent educational opportunities to our students, but also create a physically and emotionally safe school environment.
+CJUSD believes that it is important to not only provide excellent educational opportunities to our students but also create a physically and emotionally safe school environment.

 What challenges is CJUSD facing?

-We’re proud of the high quality of education in CJUSD schools, but our schools are aging and need repairs.
-CJUSD is in the process of finalizing a comprehensive Facilities Master Plan to prioritize facility needs for our schools.
-This process includes conducting a thorough Needs Assessment of our school facilities and creating a plan to address the facilities’ needs in our classrooms and on school grounds.
-This plan is intended to be a road map for addressing facility priorities and includes projects such as replacing aging plumbing and electrical systems, repairing leaky roofs, and helping meet modern school safety and academic standards.
+We’re proud of the high-quality education in CJUSD schools, but our schools are aging and need repairs.
+CJUSD is finalizing a comprehensive Facilities Master Plan to prioritize facility needs for our schools.
+This process includes conducting a thorough Needs Assessment of our school facilities and developing a plan to address the needs in our classrooms and on school grounds.
+This plan is intended to serve as a road map for addressing facility priorities.
+It includes projects such as replacing aging plumbing and electrical systems, repairing leaky roofs, and helping meet modern school safety and academic standards.

-Additionally, CJUSD serves a community located in one of California’s most rapidly growing regions, and the District is experiencing significant student enrollment growth.
-Currently, the District’s student population exceeds the capacity of existing, District-owned permanent school facilities, with approximately thirty-three percent of the District’s classrooms being portables.
-As our school population grows, it will be necessary to upgrade existing campuses while at the same time constructing new schools to ensure that all local students will continue to have a high-quality education even as our region grows.
+Additionally, CJUSD serves a community in one of California’s fastest-growing regions, and the District is experiencing significant growth in student enrollment.
+Currently, the District’s student population exceeds the capacity of its existing District-owned permanent school facilities, with approximately 33% of District classrooms in portables.
+As our school population grows, it will be necessary to upgrade existing campuses, including updating hands-on science and early-career training classrooms, to ensure that all local students continue to receive a high-quality education as our region expands.

 What are the options for repairing and upgrading aging local school facilities?